How To Do Cutbacks Surfing

 3. Turning the Upper Body towards the Curl

 The surfer then turns his head towards the curl.
 Twisting his shoulders and throwing his arms back towards the curl helps to change his direction.
+Notice how he still holds his rail.

 4. Hips & Legs follow the Direction

 After turning his upper body towards the breaking part of the wave, now his hips and legs follow towards the pocket.
+As he approaches the white water, his head is already starting to turn back towards the shoulder.
+Notice how he still holds his rail.

 5. Bouncing in the White Water

 As the board hits the whitewater, the surfer has already twisted his shoulders and chest to where he wants to go next: back towards the shoulder.
 The board will follow as he applies more weight over his toes.
+Notice how his knees are bent to absorb the shock when he hits the whitewater.

-*Because of the “bounce back” into the white water, this maneuver is called a “roundhouse cutback”.
+*Because of the “bounce back” into the white water, this maneuver is called a “roundhouse cutback.”
 The bounce helps him get momentum back towards the shoulder.
 It is not mandatory, you could also simply turn back towards the shoulder without bouncing on the lip.

 6. Back in the Pocket